 The officers of DSA SF will be the two Co-Chairs, Vice Chair, Secretary, Treasurer and all at-large members.
+The Grievance Officers shall not be considered “Officers” of DSA SF for purposes of these bylaws.
 All officers shall perform the duties prescribed by these Bylaws and the standing rules defined throughout the lifetime of DSA SF.
 No officer may hold more than one officer position at a time.
 Officers will serve for one-year terms or until successors are elected.

 Section 3.
 Co-Chairs and Vice Chair

 The Co-Chairs shall be the chief spokespeople of the organization.
 They shall work with the rest of the Steering Committee to facilitate all meetings of the organization as a whole, shall have responsibility for the overall management of the organization, and shall interpret the Constitution and Bylaws, subject to appeal as described in Article XIV.The Vice Chair shall act as deputy to the Co-Chairs and succeed to that position in the event that either Co-Chair resigns or otherwise is removed from office.